Spirent/Velocity-assets/Tasks/Community/ts_scriptExamples/README.md

 user who runs the script using the provided token and URI. if a topology and/or reservation are assocciated with the execution, that information will also be shown. this script requires 'requests' as an additional package

+parameter_types.py - this demonstrates the use of different parameter types (text, integer, float, boolean, enum) in a Python script

+pipenv_project/convert.calendar.date.to.julian.py - this demonstrates the use of pipenv within a Velocity execution.
+Pip must be installed on the Velocity agent host in advance.
+The example script is a small example that shows the dependency of novas as the required Python package in velagent's virtualenv

 ## Installation
     Zip the contents of this directory (ensuring that velocity_manifest.json is located